History of CNN in Timeline

 June 1, 1980: CNN Launches

-On June 1, 1980, at 5:00 p.m.
-Eastern Time, the Cable News Network (CNN) was launched.
-Ted Turner introduced the channel, and David Walker and Lois Hart anchored the first newscast.
-Burt Reinhardt hired the channel's first 200 employees, including Bernard Shaw as the first news anchor.
+On June 1, 1980, the Cable News Network launched at 5:00 p.m.
+Eastern Time.
+Ted Turner introduced the channel, and the first newscast was anchored by David Walker and Lois Hart.
+Burt Reinhardt hired most of the channel's first 200 employees, including Bernard Shaw, the network's first news anchor.

 1980: CNN Founded

-In 1980, Cable News Network (CNN) was founded by Ted Turner and Reese Schonfeld.
-CNN was created as a 24-hour cable news channel, marking the first all-news television channel in the United States.
+In 1980, the Cable News Network (CNN) was founded by Ted Turner and Reese Schonfeld as a 24-hour cable news channel.
+CNN was the first television channel to provide 24-hour news coverage and the first all-news television channel in the United States.

 1989: CNN Student News Aired

-Since 1989, CNN Student News had been aired.
-It was later replaced by CNN-10.
+In 1989, CNN Student News had been aired, a long-running show replaced by CNN-10.

-On August 30, 1995, CNN launched its website, CNN.com, initially known as CNN Interactive.
-The site has grown to become one of the most popular news websites in the world.
+On August 30, 1995, CNN launched its website, CNN.com (initially known as CNN Interactive).
+Over the first decade, the site attracted growing interest and became one of the most popular news websites globally.

 1996: Time Warner Acquires Turner Broadcasting System

 In 1996, conglomerate Time Warner (later WarnerMedia which merged with Discovery Inc. forming Warner Bros.
-Discovery) acquired the Turner Broadcasting System, following CNN's success.
+Discovery) acquired the Turner Broadcasting System, following CNN's success which made founder Ted Turner a mogul.

-1998: CNN Places Live Chat with Benjamin Netanyahu
+1998: CNN Hosts Live Chat with Benjamin Netanyahu

 In 1998, CNN placed a live chat with Benjamin Netanyahu on the network's internet relay chat (IRC) network at chat.cnn.com.